ciri/defi-book/README.md

 ### Making edits

-We use [LyX](https://www.lyx.org/), a cross-platform document editor which transpiles to TeX.
-Once you have downloaded the github files, open up any of the relevant chapters in the /src directory in LyX.
+We use [LyX](https://www.lyx.org/), a cross-platform document editor which transpiles to TeX, the final result is created automatically using XeTeX.
+You don't actually need to have a functioning LaTeX set-up on your computer to make edits.
+Once you have downloaded the github files, open up any of the relevant chapters in the /src directory in LyX and you can start editing.

 ### Commiting